-The Registered Manager is responsible for the overall operation of the agency, including the supervision of the Team Managers, Office Manager, Senior Administrator and the Carer Recruitment Officer.
+The Registered Manager is responsible for the overall operation of the agency, including the supervision of the Team Manager, Office Manager and the Carer Recruitment Officer.
+The Registered Manager has a BA Hons in Social Work and a Level 5 Diploma in Leadership and Management for Children, Young People and Families in the Community and has worked in Fostering for over 18 years.
 The Registered Manager is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
 They are also involved with the development and implementation of the strategic aims and objectives of the organisation and meet monthly with Senior Managers and Directors.
-The Registered Manager ensures that all practice is in accordance with agency policy and procedures, and contributes to the review and updating of these.
+The Registered Manager ensures that all practice is in accordance with agency policy and procedures and contributes to the review and updating of these.

 They oversee the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
 The Registered Manager monitors and advises on serious complaints and allegations and ensures the appropriate procedures are followed and safeguards are in place.